MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

 ### SharePoint 2016
 _Publisher: Accenture_

-The SharePoint 2016 connector will crawl content from any SharePoint 2016 site collection URL.
+The SharePoint 2016 connector crawls content from any SharePoint 2016 site collection URL.
 The connector supports lists, pages, and sites, and updates are identified either automatically or via the SharePoint change log.

 [Deploy this Graph connector](https://contentanalytics.digital.accenture.com/display/aspire40/SharePoint+2016+Connector)